-- Progressed group restructuring to deliver a more capital and operationally efficient structure During 2022, the AIL Group continued to take steps to simplify its legal entity structure.
+- Progressed group restructuring to deliver a more capital and operationally efficient structure During 2023, the AIL Group continued to take steps to simplify its legal entity structure.
 As a result, the following direct and indirect subsidiaries of AIL, which are dormant in nature or are subsidiary holding companies, have been sold or dissolved in the year:

+- o AmTrust Insurance Services Norway AS;

-- o ANV Holdings (UK) Limited
+- o Amtrust Nordic Holding AB;

-- o ANV MGA Services BV
+- o AmTrust Central Bureau of Services Limited;

-- o ANV Risk BV
+- o ANV Holdings B.V.; and

-- o AMT Mortgage Insurance Limited
+- o Legal Insurance Management Limited

-- o AMT Mortgage Services Limited

-- o AmTrust Underwriting Limited

-- o AmTrust France SAS (sold during 2022)

-- New reinsurance arrangement with AmTrust International Insurance Limited (AIIL) AEL entered into a reinsurance arrangement with AIIL which is a related undertaking, to achieve operational finality on its legacy book (business underwritten 2019 and prior) and Run-Off Book and as a result significantly improved AEL's capital position (2022: 185% 2021: 145%) and it's capital stability.
+• Improved capital stability and optimise Solvency Ratio Coverage - AEL entered into a reinsurance arrangement with AmTrust International Insurance Limited (AIIL) in 2022, which was renewed in 2023 and now covers business underwritten in 2020, as well as the Run-Off Book and as a result maintained a strong and stable capital position (SCR coverage 2023: 188% 2022: 185%).
 The counterparty exposure risk is managed through an arrangement where funds are withheld or collateral is held in trust for the full reinsurance exposure.